Suzy Q (group)

 Suzy Q was a Canadian studio project created by Jerry Cucuzzella.
-Female vocalists include Michelle Mills and Angie Vileno.
+Female vocalists include Michelle Mills, Angie Vileno and Carol Jiani.
 The group is best known for their song "Get on Up and Do It Again" which entered two Billboard charts.

 Career

-Originally, "Get on Up and Do It Again" was recorded in 1981 with Michelle Mills as the main vocalist and reached number 4 on the Billboard at the end of June Club chart and number 64 on the R&B chart.
-In December 1981, "With Your Love"/"Tonight" peaked at number 12 on the Billboard Club chart.
+Originally, "Get on Up and Do It Again" was recorded in 1981 with Carol Jiani as the vocalist and reached number 4 on the Billboard Club chart the end of June of the same year.
+The single also reached number 64 on the R&B chart.
+In December 1981, with Michelle Mills as vocalist, "With Your Love"/"Tonight" peaked at number 12 on the Billboard Club chart.

 In 1985, Suzy Q covered a song "Harmony" which was written by Geoff Bastow and Giorgio Moroder.

-In 1986, Suzy Q recorded an Italo-disco/Hi-NRG song and club hit called "Can't Live Without Your Love", peaking at number 19 on the Billboard Club chart, which was written by Giovanni D'Orazio and Antonio Bentivegna.
+In 1986, Suzy Q recorded an Italo-disco/Hi-NRG song and club hit called "Can't Live Without Your Love", peaking at number 19 on the Billboard Club chart, which was written by Giovanni D'Orazio and Antonio Bentivegna with Angie Vileno as vocalist.

-Between years 1987 and 1989, Suzy Q recorded a couple of eurobeat/hi-NRG songs for J.C.
+Between years 1987 and 1989, Suzy Q recorded a couple of Eurobeat/hi-NRG songs for J.C.
 Records, then the group split up.